We provide support services for those whose lives are affected by adoption.

-We offer a range of support groups, and information and educational sessions on adoption related topics.
-Our experienced staff are respectful of people’s differing choices and opinions, and we acknowledge and value the diverse experiences of those affected by adoption.
+We offer a range of support groups, and information and educational sessions on adoption-related topics.
+Our experienced staff is respectful of people’s differing choices and opinions, and we acknowledge and value the diverse experiences of those affected by adoption.

 - Information for people who have been adopted

 - Information for mothers and fathers who have lost a child to adoption

 Our Outreach Process for Local Adoption is here.

 We also run seminars throughout the year addressing a broad range of adoption-related topics.

 The Department for Child Protection has made some changes in regards to applying for adoption information for adoptions that took place in South Australia.
 All adoption information applications and requests will now go through the Freedom of Information unit, Department for Child Protection.

 From their website:

 ‘The Guideline, Provision of adoption information and the exercise of the Chief Executive’s discretion under section 27(5) of the Adoption Act 1988 has now been approved and published on the Department for Child Protection’s website at the following address https://www.childprotection.sa.gov.au/adoption/applying-adoption-information